maybe-finance/maybe/README.md

 This is the current state of building the app.
 You'll hit errors, which we're working to resolve (and certainly welcome PRs to help with that).

+You'll need Docker installed to run the app locally.

 ```
 cp .env.example .env
 yarn install